Mobuos/kindle-server/README.md

-# kindle-server
+# Kindle Server

-this project aims to be a simple web ui for displaying images on a jailbroken kindle
+This a small project that aims to provide a simple web UI for displaying and managing images on a jailbroken Kindle.

+> This is a work in progress

-This is how I run the docker container:
+Here's how I run the docker container:

 ```bash
 docker build . -t kindle_server